-Failure to pay your fees will also attract immediate temporary closure of your moodle accounts, no access to the lecture recordings and no further access to lectures or laboratories.
+Failure to pay your fees will also attract immediate temporary closure of your moodle accounts, no access to the lecture recordings (if any recording was made) and no further access to lectures or laboratories.
 The access will be restored within 2 business days of your payment.